-Worms is another everyday problem in Boxers but the puppy is more likely to get sick from worms than the grown up Boxer.
+Worms are another everyday problem in Boxers, but the puppy is more likely to get sick from worms than the grown-up Boxer.

 They may impede your puppy’s growth and cause him to have a potbelly or be thin and have a shoddy-looking coat.

-Your grown Boxer may not be showing any sign of worms but he could spread them more than the sick puppy, through large amount of larvae or eggs passed out in the feces.
+Your grown Boxer may not be showing any sign of worms, but he could spread them more than the sick puppy through a large number of larvae or eggs passed out in the feces.

 If your Boxer has tapeworms, he has fleas too because part of the tapeworm life cycle occurs in flea as the host.
 As such, treatments against flea and tapeworm are normally prescribed together.

-Some, like the roundworm, that infect dogs can also get passed on to children.
+Some, like the roundworm that infects dogs, can also get passed on to children.

 In more serious cases, your dog will catch cough, pneumonia and develop lung problems.